taravatp/OpenCV_Gathering_data_from_images/README.md

-# Gathering Data from form images with OpenCv
+# Gathering Data from form images with OpenCV

 These are the steps taking in this code: